RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

 ## Understand JS Code such as  what frameworks are being used, identify dangerous functions and component in the framework and then looking for them in the source code -> can get -> dom xss , Postmessage vulns, Logical Bugs etc

 ### Reading all the Js files and find something from Js code are hard so

-     Google important Js file in different framework/Libraries for example important Js files in Reac Js are /authProvider.js, config.js, App.js, users.js, /MyUrlField.js, /posts.js, Dashboard.js  etc then only check selected Js files.

  	  Click on the Global listner from threads and you can see all the POST request that has been made within JS files.
      To Understand about listner and How to use it find vulnerabilty in JS code :
      Recommand you to play here (https://public-firing-range.appspot.com and /dom/index.html)

+	Reading gathered, Deobfuscated or Minify JavaScript using Deobfuscatedjavascript.com , UglifyJS, JS Beautifier , Vs code etc

+   	    To 'Install Js Beautifier' using PIP : pip install jsbeautifier

+      		To use it :
+      		jsbeautifier -o output.txt javascriptfiles.txt
+      		Search juicy keyword on output.txt (after using Jsbeautifier on javascriptfiles.txt ) using GREP : grep -color -i JUICYKEYWORD output.txt
+      		Here -color : to highlight "JUICYKEYWORD" and -i to support Upper and lower letter.
+      		JUICYKEYWORD Such as : token, session api, key, csrf etc

+        Google important Js file in different framework/Libraries for example important Js files in Reac Js are /authProvider.js, config.js, App.js, users.js, /MyUrlField.js, /posts.js, Dashboard.js  etc then only check selected Js files.

-     	*Privious CVE and Outdated component,Outdated framework and Outdated librabey could lead to vulenrability.
-   ( Retire.js is a tool that can identify outdated JavaScript frameworks.Although RetireJS can report some false positives and not everything reported by RetireJS is vulnerable).
+        Privious CVE and Outdated component,Outdated framework and Outdated librabey could lead to vulenrability.( Retire.js is a tool that can identify outdated JavaScript frameworks.Although RetireJS can report some false positives and not everything reported by RetireJS is vulnerable).

    	you can also goto the wayback machine of page and check the 1st version of code to understand the changes. or Use jsmon(API key needed to push the notification) with corn jobs on daily/weekly/monthy basis to track the changes in code(https://github.com/robre/jsmon)